-The Theatre Twyford will be a purpose-built 200 seat raked theatre adjacent to the existing Twyford Hall with a seating capacity of 200, as well as two green rooms, a backstage loading dock, a lift-accessible foyer, biobox, box office and theatre office.
+The Theatre Twyford will be a purpose-built raked theatre adjacent to the existing Twyford Hall with a seating capacity of 199, as well as two green rooms, a backstage loading dock, a lift-accessible foyer, control room, box office/cafe bar and theatre office.

-The project has the support of the local members both state and federally, the local shire council, theatre and music groups, arts groups, church groups and community organisations.
+The project has the support of the local members both state and federally, the local shire council, theatre and music groups, arts groups and community organisations.

 A Development Application was lodged with Bega Valley Shire Council and approved with conditions on 24 July 2007.